buliservice/finalCapstone/README.md

-# Final Capstone Project Us Arrests PCA
+# Final Capstone Project - Us Arrests PCA

-This project focuses on the analysis of the US Arrests data set and aims to provide insights and visualization of the data.
-The data set contains statistics, in arrests per 100,000 residents for assault, murder, and rape in each of the 50 US states in 1973.
+This project focuses on the Principal Components Analysis (PCA) of the US Arrests data set and aims to provide insights and visualization of the data.
+The dataset contains statistics, in arrests per 100,000 residents for assault, murder, and rape in each of the 50 US states in 1973.

 ## Contents
 The Jupyter Notebook file UsArrests.ipynb contains the following sections:<br>